-You need to have emotional intelligence to do this, and questions on Aviva’s application form and in its interviews will try to uncover the extent to which you do.
+You need to have emotional intelligence to do this, and questions in the application form and interviews will try to uncover the extent to which you do.
 You could, therefore, get a question along the lines of: ‘How do you develop rapport with people?’

 Choose versatile examples